General Data Protection Regulations (GDPR)

-CFPC has to appoint a Data Protection Officer (DPO) (as at 27 April 2017, but due to be removed as a requirement by an ammendment).
+CFPC has to appoint a Data Protection Officer (DPO) (as of 27 April 2017, but due to be removed as a requirement by an amendment).
 The appointed DPO is the Clerk, with technical support from our IT contractor Coleman Bryant.

 CFPC is both the Data Controller and Data Processor.
 [N.B. our cloud provider is also a joint processor of our data)

 (“Data Controller” means a person who (either alone or jointly or in common with other persons [such as a body corporate]) determines the purposes for which and the manner in which any personal data are, or are to be processed.
 “Data Processor”, in relation to personal data, means any person (other than an employee of the data controller) who processes the data on behalf of the data controller.)

 The legal basis for the Parish Council to collect data is ‘Public Task’ – i.e. the processing is necessary for CFPC to perform a task in the public interest or for the council’s official functions, and the task or function has a clear basis in law.